A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Comparison to experimental data

 The data show excellent agreement with our model's predictions.
 The losses introduced in the measurements range from $40$ to $80$\,dB in total, with different distributions along the channels.
 Note that the two loss scenarios with equal total loss of $60$\,dB (orange and turquoise curve) perform very differently.
 Assuming $DC_A=DC_B$ \footnote{If $DC_A$ and $DC_B$ differ strongly, loss asymmetry can actually be beneficial.
 In a simplified view, this is because higher dark count rates matter less when occurring at detectors with higher single count rates.
-However, since in most scenarios, neither loss nor dark counts can be chosen freely, we omit an in-depth discussion of this effect.}, symmetric loss is preferable to asymmetric loss because the probability of a partnerless photon matching with a dark count is reduced in this case.
-In Fig. \ref{fig:experiment}, this effect on the two $60$\,dB curves is, however, exaggerated due to different polarization errors $e^\mathrm{pol}$.
+However, since in most scenarios neither loss nor dark counts can be chosen freely, we omit an in-depth discussion of this effect.}, symmetric loss is preferable to asymmetric loss because the probability of a partnerless photon matching with a dark count is reduced in this case.
+In Fig. \ref{fig:experiment}, this effect on the two $60$\,dB curves is, however, exaggerated due to different polarization errors $e^\mathrm{pol}$, which we set via a manual polarization controller (MPC) to show the model's validity for different parameter regions.
 The total losses are equivalent to in-fiber distances between 200 and 400\,km.
 Nevertheless, our model can be applied to all kinds of quantum channels, including e.g. free-space satellite connections, where variation of the channel attenuation \cite{Vasylyev2016, Bohmann2017a} can be integrated in our model in a straightforward manner.

 We want to emphasize that in any case, our optimization strategy works exclusively with experimentally measurable quantities that can be inferred directly from the actual QKD implementation (see Appendix \ref{sec:para}).
 Furthermore, the presented model can be used during the planning phase of an experiment to devise optimal working parameters based on specification sheets.
 While several calculations are approximated in our model, it shows excellent agreement with the experimental data.
 This is proof of its usefulness in a wide range of experimental parameters.
-For a more extensive treatment of phenomena that might become necessary in certain parameter regimes, such as dead time effects, low-loss channels and non-identical detectors, we refer the reader to Appendix \ref{sec:addcorr}.
+For a more extensive treatment of phenomena that might become necessary in certain parameter regimes, such as dead time effects, low-loss channels and non-identical detectors, we refer the reader to Appendix\,\ref{sec:addcorr}.